johntyree/blag/posts/2014-06-01-metrorappidandroid.md

 the map with annotations and markers from the CapMetro data.

-There were, of course, a few iterations on the UI-side before we settled on a choice but overall, getting the look and feel how we wanted it was probably the easiest part.
+There were, of course, a few iterations on the UI-side before we settled on a choice, but overall, getting the look and feel how we wanted it was probably the easiest part.

 The final MetroRappid app is essentially a single screen map view that intelligently chooses an appropriate bus stop to display information based